cpruvost/quiz-db/Readme.md

 Secondly you need to create a Bucket (Object Storage) on OCI, store in it a terraform.state empty file, and create a pre-authenticated request.
 After that you can do a terraform init -reconfigure -backend-config="address=https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/cnNvV.....xxxxxxxxx/n/oraseemeafrtech1/b/Minecraft/o/terraform.tfstate".
 Then do a terraform plan to check that all is ok.

+## Part Four : the github workflows

+Look at the file .github\workflows\ci.yml in order to understand all the steps of the workflow that will create/destroy the Autonomous Db.

-At the end go to your github project and create all the needed secrets with the good values
+Then go to your github project and create all the needed secrets with the good values

 ![Use EBR](docs/images/secrets.png)

 Now on github You can create an issue "create-atp" that will trigger an ATP creation or create an issue "destroy-atp" that will trigger the ATP termination.

 Note : There we do not use Mutual TLS connection with the ATP wallet.zip file.
 We use the TLS connection so no need to manage this boring wallet :o).
 We allowed a connection from everywhere with the CIDR ["0.0.0.0/0"] but it is just for the demo.
 Do not do that in production :o)

-## Part Four : Run the Flyway migration.
+## Part Five : Run the Flyway migration.

 Copy the prod_atp_config.properties to dev_atp_config.properties.
 Update the variables of the file with the good values.
 The user is quizflyway